 Kaylee has one addiction: her very hot, very popular boyfriend, Nash.
 A banshee like Kaylee, Nash understands her like no one else.
 Nothing can come between them.
 Until something does.

 Demon’s breath.
 No, not the toothpaste-challenged kind.
 The Netherworld kind.
 The kind that really can kill you.
 Somehow, the super-addictive substance has made its way to the human world.
 But how?
 Kaylee and Nash have to cut off the source and protect their friends—one of whom is already hooked.
 And when the epidemic hits too close to home, Kaylee will have to risk everything to save those she loves.
-My thoughts:

 I'd forgotten how much I loved Rachel Vincent's writing and her Soul Screamers world, and I thoroughly enjoyed falling back in love with it.